lapatel22/ChIP-wrangler-repo/README.md

 Additionally, if the custom genome name is very long it creates long header names in combined FASTAs and downstream steps which can cause problems later.

 The `00_preprocessing` step will automatically strip special characters from the genome names specified, and truncate at 20 characters, which will prevent most issues.
 However, the user can also add their own desired genome labels in the script directly.
 The below example is used for the *S. cerevisiae* genome sacCer3, where we label chromosomes with "sac3" instead of "sacCer3".

-Inside 00_preprocessing:

-    suffix_name_map = {
-    "sacCer3": "sac3"
-    }
+The optional argument --spikein_genomes_symbols can be used to create custom spike-in genome labels

 ## 00_preprocessing

 ### Required Arguments:

- - user_dir = User's working directory
+ - user_dir = working directory
- - target_genome = "hg38"
+ - target_genome = path to fasta file of target genome
- - spikein_genomes = dm6 sacCer3 (one spike-in genome input is accepted)
+ - spikein_genomes = paths to fasta files of spike-in genomes

 ### Optional arguments:

+ - user_dir: if you are not in the ChIP-wrangler working directory, specify the path here
  - spikein_genomes_symbols = `["dm6", "sac3"]` if the user wants custom labels for downstream

 Usage:

-        00_preprocessing.py --user_dir USER_DIR --target_genome TARGET_GENOME --spikein_genomes SPIKEIN_GENOMES
+        00_preprocessing.py --user_dir USER_DIR --target_genome TARGET_GENOME.fa --spikein_genomes SPIKE1_GENOME.fa SPIKE2_GENOME.fa

 ### Output:

-`genomes/target_spikein1_spikein2/` folder of indexed custom genome, named with the target genome/spike-in genome names given
+`target_spikein1_spikein2/` folder of indexed custom genome, named with the target genome/spike-in genome names given

 ### General workflow: